Moringa-SDF-PT10/Caroline-Ininga-trivia-project/README.md

 ## 1. Phase 1 Final Project : Trivia Project Summary

 The Trivia project was my final project in Moringa SDF_PT10 in Phase 1.
 It was an individual project where 5 problem statements were provided for us and each student had to pick one problem statement to work on.
 The time given to complete the project was about a week and a half from 10th - 21st April 2025.

+My application uses data from this external public api: [link]:https://opentdb.com/api_config.php

 ## 2. Languages/Technologies used
  - Html